mgacummings/GeometricDecomposability/README.md

 ## Installation

 Using version 1.21 or higher of _Macaulay2_, run the command `loadPackage "GeometricDecomposability"`.
+We recommend using the most recent version of _Macaulay2_.
 The warning message that appeared upon loading the package in _Macaulay2_ version 1.21 (which, in most cases, can be safely ignored) has been fixed in version 1.22 of _Maculay2_.

 Alternatively, this package can be installed to _Macaulay2_ by copying the file `GeoetricDecomposability.m2` to your working directory from which you launch _Macaulay2_.
 Then in M2, run the command `installPackage "GeometricDecomposability"` and use the package as you would any other.

 After the package is loaded, you can read the documentation by running `viewHelp GeometricDecomposability`, which will open the documentation in your web browser.

-## Development

-The first author and Sergio Da Silva are preparing a new version of the package, which aims to speed up computation time and add functionality for geometric vertex decomposition allowing substitutions.
-Our work in progress can be found in the `Experimental`  folder, which users can run---at their own risk---using `installPackage GeometricDecomposabilityExperimental`.

 ## Background